 The AAFP position is that the term "physician assistant" or "PA" should only be used to designate a graduate of an accredited PA program who has passed the Physician Assistant National Certification Exam administered by the National Commission on Certification of Physician Assistants.

-The AAFP position is that the physician assistant should only practice in an integrated practice arrangement under the direction and responsible supervision of a practicing, licensed physician.
-In no instance may duties be delegated to a physician assistant for which the supervising physician does not have the appropriate training, education and demonstrated competence.
+The AAFP position is that physician assistants should practice in integrated practice arrangements with practicing, licensed physicians.
+In no instance may duties be delegated to a physician assistant for which the supervising physician does not have the appropriate educational training, and current competence.

-The AAFP supports the concept of patient and third-party payment for services of physician assistants only where services are provided in an integrated practice arrangement and all payment for his/her services should be through the supervising physician.
-(1984) (2009 CoD)
+The AAFP supports the concept of patient and third-party payment for services of physician assistants.
+PAs and physicians deliver care in integrated practice arrangements with payment for the PA's services being provided to the employer of the PA.
+(1984) (2014 COD)